 Right before I immigrated, I came to the conclusion that the only way I could be financially stable was to learn web development/programming.
 I got a certification from FreeCodeCamp, took Udemy courses, Wes Bos’ courses from his site, and a ton of other things, only to realize once my permanent residency was approved that… I hated it!
 Some things about it were fun, but I definitely did not want to do it for a living.

-It’s silly, but because of my “alternative” look/lifestyle, I could never get comfortable with the idea of marketing myself as a VA.
-There’s absolutely a market for every type of person to be a VA, but I created an obstacle for myself and told myself I couldn’t find clients who would pay me, blah blah blah.
+It’s silly, but because of my “alternative” look and lifestyle, I could never get comfortable with the idea of marketing myself as a virtual assistant.
+There’s absolutely a market for every type of person to be a VA, but I created an obstacle for myself and told myself I couldn’t find clients who would pay me… blah blah blah.

-And how long did it take you to earn your course investment back?
+How long did it take you to earn your course investment back?

-Update as of 5/30: Literally yesterday, I decided I had to actually REMOVE a service that I was offering a client.
+Update: I’ve very recently decided to actually REMOVE a service that I was offering a client.
 My current client didn’t originally ask for transcription, but I decided to offer it initially because I think accessibility is super important.
-However, 2 months later, I’ve realized that the transcription is the part I dread most because it takes FOR-EV-ER.
+However, two months later, I’ve realized that the transcription is the part I dread most because it takes FOR-EV-ER.

 What was the most challenging part about getting started?

-I told myself that the worst that would happen is that I paid to learn a valuable skill that I could use at some point later.
+I told myself that the worst that would happen is that I invested in myself to learn a valuable skill that I could use at some later time.
 As a side note, I have actually done audio editing at one of my day jobs – one of my call center operations managers had me scrub personal info out of some of our calls so they could present them to a prospective client.

 What has been your biggest success since you’ve started?

 What are you working on right now?

 What are you looking forward to most over the next 12 months?

-What I’m looking forward to is actually not just making money… it’s using my business as a way to meet new people and reach out and get to know them.
+What I’m looking forward to isn’t just making money… it’s using my business as a way to meet new people and reach out and get to know them.
 Having recently moved to a new place, it’s easy to feel disconnected!